barrysolomon/nestjs-otel-example/scratchpad.md

 # Verify that the metrics port is properly configured in the OTEL collector:
 ## The metrics endpoint is properly configured if 0.0.0.0:8888 is in the telemetry section.
-kubectl get configmap -n observability otel-collector-config -o yaml
+kubectl get configmap otel-collector-config -n observability -o yaml

 # Verify Prometheus is detecting the OpenTelemetry collector:
 kubectl port-forward -n observability svc/prometheus-kube-prometheus-prometheus 9090:9090 & sleep 2 && echo "Visit http://localhost:9090/targets to check if your OTEL collector is being monitored"

+LOKI

+helm repo add grafana https://grafana.github.io/helm-charts helm install loki grafana/loki-stack -n observability

 --------------